-Federal Realty stock has a current dividend yield of 3.6%.
+Federal Realty stock has an attractive dividend yield of 3.6%.
 While this is below the yields available on many lesser-quality REITs, Federal Realty makes up for this with a best-in-class property portfolio and a very long history of dividend growth.

 Dividend King #2: Altria Group (MO)

 Altria is a consumer products giant.

-The company has exposure to a number of categories including cigarettes, chewing tobacco, cigars, e-cigarettes, and wine.
+The company has exposure to a number of categories including cigarettes, chewing tobacco, cigars, e-cigarettes, and some liquid refreshments like wine.
 Its biggest brands include Marlboro, Skoal, Copenhagen, and St. Michelle brands, among others.
 The company also has a 10% equity stake in global beer giant Anheuser Busch Inbev (BUD).